RhetTbull/applecrate/README.md

 ## License

+Copyright Rhet Turnbull, 2024.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project except in compliance with the License.
 You may obtain a copy of the License [here](https://github.com/RhetTbull/applecrate/blob/main/LICENSE).

 ## Contributing